warproxxx/pepefi/README.md

 # PepeFi
 Data from NFTFi shows that:

 1) Lenders are happy to hold a negative equity loan.
-Despite such defaults, lenders yield higher return than anything else in the market.
+Despite such defaults, lenders yield a higher return than anything else in the Market.
 2) >50% of borrowers repay their loans even on negative equity.
 3) Most lenders in NFTFi provide a consistent LTV for a given set of collections for a set time.

 PepeFi integrates these concepts in its Vaults.
-Pepefi allows NFTFi lenders to take a loan on an NFT or on a NFTFi loan.
-Providing loans on loans effectively replicates a put option purchase and allows lenders to use leverage.
-Few sophisticated lenders in NFTFi dominate most of the lending volume.
-If they have more liquidity available, it will be +EV for the entire NFT Market.

-PepeFi provides loans on NFT or on an NFTFi loan thru a vault whose creators determine APR, LTV, and supported collections.
-To integrate the changing dynamics of the market, vaults have an expiry date (Later, to make the life of beginner LPs easy, a protocol can be built on top of PepeFi).
-Different Vaults will exist at a given time and anyone can create a vault.
+Pepefi allows NFTFi lenders to take a loan on an NFT or on an NFTFi loan whose creators determine APR, LTV, and supported collections.
+To integrate the changing dynamics of the Market, vaults have an expiry date (Later, to make the life of beginner LPs easy, a protocol can be built on top of PepeFi).
+Different Vaults will exist at a given time, and anyone can create a vault.
 Depending on the risk profile of LPs, various Vaults can provide loans on different LTVs and APRs.
-This creates competition among Vault Creators and LPs, making the market more efficient for borrowers.
+This creates competition among Vault Creators and LPs, making the Market more efficient for borrowers.

-As people hate liquidation PepeFi doesn't liquidate loans till the end of loan duration.
-If the loan is still not repaid, liquidators can start a dutch auction which starts at the MIN(1.1 * floor price, repaymentAmount) and decreases by 2% every hour.
+PepeFi doesn't liquidate loans till the end of loan duration, integrating the Market Dynamics.
+If the loan is still not repaid, liquidators can start a dutch auction which begins at the MIN(1.1 * floor price, repaymentAmount) and decreases by 2% every hour.
 We do not believe that we can't provide "riskless" loans on NFTs and get yield out of it; thus, LPs will sometimes take a hit.
-But data from NFTFi shows that the yield for NFTs is higher than anything else on the market despite the default.
+But data from NFTFi shows that the yield for NFTs is still higher than anything else on the Market despite the default.

+PepeFi creates powerful dynamics for solving most of the problems today.
+It provides the wider ecosystem access to the lucrative NFT lending market.
+At the same time, PepeFi creates competition among Vault Creators and LPs, making the Market more efficient.
+Providing liquidity to NFTFi lenders further increases liquidity in the Market, helping to make NFT Financialization happen.
+As most loans are much below the LTV, this creates exciting dynamics for the loan on an NFTFi loan.
+A Vault with a 60% LTV might ensure a 1X leverage loan for the lender if their current LTV is 60%

 ## Project Repository